biojameskim/Frontier-Defense-Game/INSTALL.md

 ## Acknowledgements
 - The instructions to set up the OCaml development environment was largely borrowed from Harvard University's CS51 class in "Abstraction and Design in Computation"
+- The instructions in "Documentation" were largely borrowed from the A2 Handout of Cornell University's CS3110 class in "Data Structures and Functional Programming"